-Thank you for purchasing my unique handcrafted jewellery.
+Thank you for purchasing my unique ecoconscious and ethical handmade jewellery.

-Each piece is caringly handcrafted to the highest standards and quality tested.
-The handcrafted nature of each piece means that, unlike machine manufactured jewellery, there are sometimes indications of the artist’s hand.
-Consequently, small blemishes in the materials and crafting process are in no way faults but a mark of your distinctive piece.
+Each piece is caringly handmade to the highest standards and quality tested.
+The handmade nature of each piece means that, unlike machine manufactured jewellery, there are sometimes indications of the artist’s hand.
+Consequently, small blemishes in the materials and making process are in no way faults but a mark of your distinctive piece.

 Caring for your jewellery

-My jewellery is handcrafted from copper, brass, aluminium, 925 Sterling silver and fine silver.
+My jewellery is handmade from copper, brass, aluminium, .925 Sterling silver, .999 fine silver and 9ct gold.
 Please be aware that these metals will tarnish over time because the combination of air and moisture causes them to oxidise.
 This is a natural process and creates a variety of beautiful finishes.
 However, if you prefer a more polished look, you can slow down the tarnishing process by regularly cleaning your metal jewellery, storing it carefully, and following a few simple tips.

 Tips to help you care for your handcrafted jewellery: